ofirpress/ofirpress.github.io/about.md

 <img src="/images/me.jpeg" style="width: 33%; height: 33%">
 </div>

-Previously, I completed my Bachelor's and Master's degrees in Computer Science at Tel Aviv University (where I was advised by [Lior Wolf](http://www.cs.tau.ac.il/~wolf/) and also worked with [Jonathan Berant](http://www.cs.tau.ac.il/~joberant/)) and briefly worked as a software developer.
+Before starting my PhD I completed my Bachelor's and Master's degrees in Computer Science at Tel Aviv University (where I was advised by [Lior Wolf](http://www.cs.tau.ac.il/~wolf/) and also worked with [Jonathan Berant](http://www.cs.tau.ac.il/~joberant/)).
+Between my Bachelor's and Master's degrees I was a software developer for a year.

 My brother [Ori Press](https://oripress.com/) is a computer vision researcher.